graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/statements.md

 ## `CREATE` Statement

 The `CREATE` statement is used for creating dataverses and other persistent artifacts within a dataset.
-In Graphix, if users want to create a AsterixDB managed graph whose metadata / name is persisted across requests, they would use the `CREATE GRAPH` statement as opposed to the `DECLARE GRAPH` statement (see below) or an anonymous graph in a `FROM` clause.
+In Graphix, if users want to create a AsterixDB managed graph whose metadata / name is persisted across requests, they would use the `CREATE GRAPH` statement as opposed to defining a temporary graph using the `WITH GRAPH` clause.

 * * *